SaskiaPacker/potters-club/README.md

 - To sign up so they can keep in contact and hear about special classes that we do, talks and workshops.

 ## Communication
-I wanted to soften the harsh white background and give a connotation of clay, hence using the off cream color for the background.
-In addition to this, I wanted the typeface to be clear and communicative, this is why I chose a serif typeface for titles and to make the body copy eaier to read, I chose a sans serif typeface.
+I wanted to soften the harsh white background and give a connotation of clay, this is why I haved used an off cream color for the background.
+I wanted the typeface to be clear and communicative, which is why I chose a serif typeface for titles as they are easier to read at larger scales.
+To make the body copy eaier to read, I chose a sans serif typeface as they are more clear at a smaller scale.

 The information is easy to read and navigate and the images are large enough to view easily on screen.

 # Design
 ### Wireframes
-I cerated my wireframes by hand, sketching out the layout and flow of the website and jotting down what content would go where.
+I cerated my wireframes by hand, sketching the layout and flow of the website and jotting down what content would go where.
 This allows me to see how the flow fo the website will work and if it's navitgation and asthetic work well together.

 ![Wireframe one](/assets/images-readme/wireframe-one.jpg)
 ![Wireframe two](/assets/images-readme/wireframe-two.jpg)